Cohomology of the moduli space of non-hyperelliptic genus four curves: Cohomology of the Kirwan blow-up

 \subsection{Cohomology of $ \widetilde{M} $}

-From Theorem \ref{thm:cohkirblow}, we need to put all the previous results together to find the Betti numbers of the Kirwan partial desingularization $ \widetilde{M} $.
+We complete the proof of Theorem \ref{thm:cohoblow}. \begin{proof}[Proof of Theorem \ref{thm:cohoblow}] From Theorem \ref{thm:cohkirblow}, we need to put all the previous results together to find the Betti numbers of the Kirwan partial desingularization $ \widetilde{M} $.
 For the sake of readability, we report only the polynomials modulo $t^{10}$, but one can double-check the result with the entire Hilbert-Poincar\'{e} series and observe that Poincar\'{e} duality effectively holds.

-This completes the proof of the cohomology of the Kirwan blow-up $ \widetilde{M} $, as stated in the main Theorem \ref{thm:main}.